OpenChain-Project/Reference-Material/FAQ/1.0/en/faq.md

 The Linux Foundation OpenChain Working Groups functions like an open source project by obtaining input from dozens of individuals, companies and organizations that have experiences preparing for and/or exchanging software in the software supply chain.
 There are no specific requirements for participating.
 The working group identified 6 main categories of a compliance program and then had contributors identify important tasks and deliverable for each category.
 The six categories were:

-* Know Your Free and Open Source (FOSS) Responsibilities [i.e., “Policy and Training”]
+* Know Your Open Source Responsibilities [i.e., “Policy and Training”]
 * Assign Responsibility for Achieving Compliance
-* Deliver FOSS Content Documentation and Artifacts
+* Deliver Open Source Content Documentation and Artifacts
-* Review and approve FOSS content
+* Review and approve Open Source content
-* Understand FOSS Community Engagement
+* Understand Open Source Community Engagement
 * Certify Adherence to OpenChain Requirements

 A number of reference documents were prepared and used as important sources of input into identifying core requirements of a quality compliance program.
 Several of those documents include: